Ascetic Computing

 # I opted to do without this for ascetic reasons.

-I often put a fair amount of effort into perfecting and cleaning up program source and software configuration for aesthetic reasons, so this comment briefly threw me for a loop.
+I often put a fair amount of effort into perfecting and cleaning up source and configuration files for aesthetic reasons, so this comment briefly threw me for a loop.
 Then I chuckled.
 How droll.

 The more I thought about it, thought, I had to conclude that I’ve been doing a lot of things lately for "ascetic reasons".